(P)reheating and gravitational waves in $\alpha$-attractor models: Spectrum of gravitational waves

 In \cite{Dufaux:2007pt}, the time evolution of the scale factor $a$ was approximated as proportional to the conformal time, as during radiation domination.
 In such a case, the eq.~\eqref{eq:transformed} can be solved using the retarded Green's function:

 where $\tau_i$ is the value of conformal time before which the source $\widehat{T^{TT}}_{ij}$ appeared.
 However, in our numerical simulations, the scale factor $a$ is a~dynamical variable, whose evolution deviates from simple linear dependence $a \propto \tau$.
 In order to take into account this effect, we developed an algorithm for direct integration of the eq. \eqref{eq:transformed}.
 We present it in the appendix~\ref{app:sec:numerical_scheme_for_GWs}.
+Similar attempts were done in the past \cite{Easther:2006vd, Garcia-Bellido:2007fiu, Easther:2007vj} using general purpose Runge-Kutta integrator.

 The spectrum of GWs calculated from a~lattice simulation needs to be properly redshifted in order to obtain the spectrum at the present time for comparison with sensitivities of GWs detectors and exclusion limits.
 According to \cite{Dufaux:2007pt}, a monochromatic GW with comoving wave-vector $k$ will correspond to wave with the present-day frequency